Signing out of account, Standby…

 While there is no single formula for when and how to launch a successful company, here are some tried and true tips every prospective entrepreneur should keep in mind.

 Deciding when to launch a business can be one of the most difficult decisions for entrepreneurs.
-For many, it’s a choice between a typical 9-5 corporate grind with the of burnout vs. becoming an entrepreneur too early in life before you have had enough real-world experience.
+For many, it’s a choice between a typical 9-5 corporate grind with the risk of burnout vs. becoming an entrepreneur too early in life before you have had enough real-world experience.

-Consider this: The majority of startups fail in their first year, there’s an even higher percentage of in the second year, and only about 2% of surviving startups make it to year three.
+Consider this: The majority of startups fail in their first year, there’s an even higher percentage of failure in the second year, and only about 2% of surviving startups make it to year three.

 Given the inherent risk in starting a business, there are two ideal windows of time to launch a new venture: right out of school in your early 20s, when you have a lot of energy and no other commitments, or in your late 50s or 60s, when your children have left home, and you presumably have a higher net worth.
 Both of those windows are easier times to assume the risk of starting a business.
 But if you want to have a successful and profitable business by your 40s, you really need to put in the “sweat equity” when you’re 22.